szTheory/startingperl.com/README.md

 ## Why Perl

 Why learn Perl in 2020?
-Unlike Ruby and Python3 it's installed on any almost any box you SSH into.
-So with its [famously quick startup time](https://github.com/bdrung/startup-time) you can use Perl like a faster, more robust and portable bash script.
+Every tool has trade-offs, Perl has many outstanding qualities you won't find elsewhere.
+Unlike Ruby and Python3, it's installed on almost any box you SSH into, like the Vim of programming languages.
+Because of this and its [famously quick startup time](https://github.com/bdrung/startup-time), you can use Perl like a faster, more portable and robust Bash script.
 Unlike Python and Go it has [great support for functional programming](https://hop.perl.plover.com/book/), including filter/map/reduce and tail call optimization.
-Unlike JavaScript, the ecosystem is stable so you avoid constant framework churn.
+Unlike [JavaScript](https://www.madetech.com/blog/javascript-fatigue/), the ecosystem is stable so you avoid constant framework churn.
 Unlike [Python](https://learning-python.com/python-changes-2014-plus.html), avoiding breaking changes is top priority for Perl.
 It has a proven track record of 30+ years, so you're bound to run into it somewhere.
-Many best-in-class tools are written in Perl, like the famous [exiftool](https://exiftool.org/).
+Many best-in-class tools are written in Perl such as the famous [exiftool](https://exiftool.org/).
 It has a strong presence in web development, system administration, and [data science](https://bioperl.org/).
 It's one of the [highest paid programming languages](https://fossbytes.com/stack-overflow-highest-salary-programming-languages-2020/).

 Perl has unique security features like ["taint checking"](https://en.wikipedia.org/wiki/Taint_checking) that can prevent malicious users from executing commands in your application.
 Its string manipulation and regex capabilities are unparalleled and it has excellent Unicode support.
-It will give you deep insight into the world of Unix, since it builds on the heritage of sed/AWK and was made to pipe command line programs.
+Perl will give you deep insight into the world of Unix since it builds on the heritage of sed/AWK and was made to pipe command line programs.
 If you're familiar with C style languages like C++, JavaScript, PHP, Go, or Java, the syntax will be familiar.
-There is a massive and growing collection of modules available on [CPAN](https://metacpan.org/).
-And since Perl has a deep testing culture, the signal:noise ratio is much higher than you'd find on NPM.
+There is a massive and still growing collection of packages available on [CPAN](https://metacpan.org/), each with its documentation and list of dependencies uniformly laid out front and center.
+Combined with CPAN's deep testing culture, you get the highest signal:noise package ecosystem of any scripting language.

 ## Table of Contents